angular/angular/docs/BAZEL.md

 In our repo, here is how it's configured:

 1) In `tools/bazel_stamp_vars.sh` we run the `git` commands to generate our versioning info.
-1) In `tools/bazel.rc` we register this script as the value for the `workspace_status_command` flag.
+1) In `.bazelrc` we register this script as the value for the `workspace_status_command` flag.
 Bazel will run the script when it needs to stamp a binary.

 Note that Bazel has a `--stamp` argument to `bazel build`, but this has no effect since our stamping takes place in Skylark rules.
 See https://github.com/bazelbuild/bazel/issues/1054